tmunro/tests-omnisharp-atom-symlink/README.md

 1. Clone the repo
 2. Change to the Scripts directory: `cd Assets/Scripts/`
-3. Recreate the symlink: 'ln -Fs ../../Symlink/ Symlink/'
+3. Recreate the symlink: `ln -Fs ../../Symlink/ Symlink/`
 4. Open the Unity project and make sure it compiles in Unity
 5. Open the directory in Atom and open `SymlinkTest2.cs`
 6. Notice the linter errors